Drivetrain#

 Values — Check movement status.

-• drive is done? – Returns a Boolean indicating whether the drivetrain is no longer moving.
+• drive is done — Reports whether the robot is finished moving.

-• drive velocity – Returns the drivetrain’s current velocity in %.
+• drive rotation — Reports the robot’s current rotation.

 Actions#